dhanjyoti/React-step-by-step/React_Notes/mock interview question.md

 # 33. What is type checking with Proptype in React?
 - In React, PropTypes is a mechanism for validating the props passed to components.
-It allows you to specify the types (and sometimes shapes) of the props that a component is expecting to receive.
+It allows us to specify the types (and sometimes shapes) of the props that a component is expecting to receive.
 PropTypes are used primarily for type checking and documentation purposes, helping developers catch errors early and communicate the intended usage of components.
 <!-- ____________________________________________________________________ -->

 # 34. what is High Order Component?
-- A Higher-Order Component (HOC) is a pattern in React that allows you to reuse component logic by wrapping components with another component.
+- A Higher-Order Component (HOC) is a pattern in React that allows us to reuse component logic by wrapping components with another component.
 HOCs are a powerful tool for code reuse, abstraction, and separation of concerns in React applications.
 <!-- ____________________________________________________________________ -->

 # 35. what is Synthetic Event in react?
 - In React, a synthetic event is a cross-browser wrapper around the browser's native event system.
 It is an abstraction provided by React to ensure consistent behavior and handling of events across different browsers.

-- When you write event handlers in React components, such as onClick, onChange, or onSubmit, React intercepts the native browser events and normalizes them into instances of synthetic events.
+- When we write event handlers in React components, such as onClick, onChange, or onSubmit, React intercepts the native browser events and normalizes them into instances of synthetic events.
 These synthetic events have the same interface as native DOM events, but they are created and managed by React rather than directly by the browser.

 - The purpose of synthetic events is to provide a unified and predictable way to handle events in React applications, regardless of the underlying browser implementation.
 By using synthetic events, React can optimize event handling and provide additional features such as event pooling and automatic event delegation.
 <!-- ____________________________________________________________________ -->